Sargezian/Sargezian/README.md

 ## 💼 My 5 Most recent Projects:

 ### 💭 [ChatApp](https://github.com/Sargezian/PentiaProject)
->A Chat application developed using Google Firebase, React Native CLI & TypeScript.
+>A Chat application that includes login functionality and the possibility to join some predefined chat rooms.
+Was developed using Google Firebase, React Native CLI & TypeScript.

 ### 🎥 [Cinemania](https://github.com/Sargezian/Cinemania-Frontend)
 >An Social media movie web-application.
 This project makes use of TypeScript, Java, Spring Boot, React, firebase, Github Actions, Docker, REST and Azure